Feb 11, 2020

 I believe that the information in this book can help folks find their first job.
 I don't want that information to go exclusively to people who can afford to pay me for it!

 Of course, I also need to pay my bills.
-I recently made the decision to leave my job and focus on creating educational resources.
+I'm a full time educator who creates courses like CSS for JavaScript Developers(opens in new tab) and The Joy of React(opens in new tab).
 I'm hopeful that the readers who benefit from this book will be happy to support my work in the future.

 Who is the target audience of this book?